Last updated on March 27th, 2022 at 09:07 am

 - Were safety guards fitted and in working order?

-- Was an angle grinder appropriate for the task in hand?
+- Was an angle grinder appropriate for the task at hand?

 - Was there sufficient ventilation to reduce the risk of heat-related incidents?